iWaraxe/CriticalThinking/lectures/en/lecture-08-showcase-launch.md

 ### [seq:050] What's Coming Next

 ###### SCRIPT
 AI is evolving at warp speed!
 By next year, there will be new tools, new capabilities, and new challenges we can't even imagine.
+Here's something happening RIGHT NOW: China has taken the lead in open AI development!
+While American companies often keep their best AI secret, Chinese companies like DeepSeek are sharing powerful models freely with the world.
+But here's something even wilder – scientists just created the "Darwin Gödel Machine," an AI that can rewrite its own code to get better!
+It improved from 20% to 50% success on coding tasks just by modifying itself.
+Imagine AI that doesn't just learn from data, but actually changes how it thinks!
+This means innovation is accelerating globally, and competition is driving better AI for everyone.
 But guess what?
 You're ready!
-The critical thinking skills you've built work on ANY AI, current or future.
+The critical thinking skills you've built work on ANY AI, from ANY country, current or future – even self-improving ones.
 While others panic about AI changes, you'll adapt, question, and thrive.
 You're future-proof!

 ###### VISUAL
 - AI evolution timeline into future
+- NEW: Global AI competition map (China vs US vs EU)
+- NEW: Self-improving AI loop diagram (Darwin Gödel Machine)
 - "Mystery AI" boxes for unknown tools
 - Students surfing the wave of change
 - Adaptability skill highlighted